jonathanBalasingham/Periodic-Set-Transformer/README.md

 - `plots.py`: Defines the functions for creating the plots in the article
 - `gpr.py`: The Gaussian Process Regression implementation used in the experiments
 - `pdd_helpers.py` - Helper functions for creating PDDs from CIFs
-- `atom_init.json`: Defines the atom features in a one-hot encoded manner
+- `atom_init.json`: Defines CGCNN atom features in a one-hot encoded manner
+- `mat2vec.csv`: Defined Mat2Vec atom features
+- `mf`: This folder contains the Jarvis IDs that were in the train, validation and test set when Matformer was run
+- `jarvis_dft_2d_2021_pymatgen_structures.zip`: Zip file containing the data to run the Jarvis-DFT dataset

 ## General Usage